Ravenworks6/research/reflective-prompts.md

 ## Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
-Yes I do take regular breaks but not breaks where you would relax but breaks to sort kids, make meals, do the housework, answer calls and txt's and work.
+Yes I do take regular breaks but not breaks where you would relax but breaks to sort kids, make meals, do the housework, answer calls, txt's and work.

 ## What is Timeboxing?
 Have you heard of it before?
 Will you use it?
 Timeboxing is a term from Agile software development in with a task is completed within a predefined time.
 The deadline is non-negotiable.
 It is designed to eliminate procrastination and perfectionism which can lead to late delivery.
 As a result this improves productivity.